ISISComputingGroup/ibex_developers_manual/NICOS-notes.md

 ```
 %python3% -m pip install --upgrade --extra-index-url https://forge.frm2.tum.de/simple nicos-pyctl
 ```
-Once it has installed successfully you can `Ctrl-T` + `Ctrl-X`, once more in the NICOS console session to re-enable auto-restart and restart the server.
+Once it has installed successfully it's advised you also pull EPICS top directory.
+Finally you can `Ctrl-T` + `Ctrl-X`, once more in the NICOS console session to re-enable auto-restart and restart the server.
 You should then see the client connect to the NICOS server successfully:
 ```
 *2020-02-26 14:32:52.322 [Worker-6: NICOSConnection] INFO  uk.ac.stfc.isis.ibex.nicos.comms.ZMQWrapper - Opening ZMQ connection to NICOS
 *2020-02-26 14:32:52.325 [Worker-6: NICOSConnection] INFO  uk.ac.stfc.isis.ibex.nicos.comms.ZMQSession - Connected to NICOS at tcp://localhost:1301